Sex After Baby: What’s Holding Moms Back?

 -I’ve already given all of myself

 Time, pain and anxiety were the three most common responses.
 Are these relatable to you?
+Let me know in the comments which reason resonates (or if it’s something else!)

 Time: It’s no secret that babies take a lot of time.
 They are fully dependent, they lack sleep consistency, and any wrench in the schedule can take days to repair.
 This leaves parents feeling tired and with little “free” time for all the things they hope to accomplish.